-“Austin...” whispered Jason discretely pulling me from my coat.
+“Charlie...” whispered Jason, discretely pulling me from my coat.

 “What is it now?”
 I asked annoyed.

-As I looked back to Snow Hill I saw another man in red with black glasses pass by our side without even saying hi or good evening.
+As I turned my upper body to see Snow Hill again, I saw another man in red with black glasses pass by our side without even saying hi or good evening.
 He didn’t even look at us.
 It was as if Jason and I were invisible and the scary part was that he had appeared out of nowhere.
-We had just come down from the hill and we’d been sure that we were the only people there.
+We had just come down from the hill and we were sure that we were the only people there.

-“This is getting strange,” muttered Jason sounding worried once the man was far enough to hear his words.
+“This is getting strange,” muttered Jason, sounding worried once the man was far enough to not hear his words.
 “I don’t like this.
 Where did he come from?”

-Jason was acting really crazy.
-I had become the normal one when compared to him.
-He was either paranoid or his senses were perceiving something mine didn’t.
-Once we had finally gotten back to Windsor I was looking for a snack to eat when Jason started acting like crazy again.
+Jason was acting crazy.
+I'd become the normal one when compared to him.
+He was either paranoid or his senses were perceiving something mine weren't.
+Once we'd finally gotten back to Windsor, I was looking for a snack to eat when Jason started acting like crazy again.

-As we were walking alongside Windsor Castle, we noticed that there was a man in a red outfit looking down at a map.
-We passed by him but he didn’t pay attention to us.
-We had enough time to look at him and know that he was definitely a different person than the last two.
+As we're walking alongside Windsor Castle, we noticed that there was a man in red sitting in a bench and peering down at a map.
+We passed by him, but he didn’t pay attention to us.
+We had more than enough time to glance at him and know that he was definitely a different person than the last two.